All Episodes

 They knew his dossier was phony.

-They in fact fired Steele for lying to them, but conveniently they didn't tell that to the FISA court.
+They, in fact, fired Steele for lying to them, but conveniently, they didn't tell that to the FISA court.

-Um, and there's been no remorse.
+And there's been no remorse.

 Well, it just did with Smirnoff.

-All right, let me ask you now.
+Let me ask you now.

-Senator Grassley and Grassley's office says the Smirnov indictment isn't enough, and it seems that he doesn't quite believe that the FBI is telling the truth when it comes to the claims that the Biden bribery witness, the 1023 form, which by the way, we all know is one person's account of what they said happened.
+And it seems that he doesn't quite believe that the FBI is telling the truth when it comes to the claims that the Biden bribery witnessed, the 1023 form, which, by the way, we all know is one person's account of what they said happened.

 But it doesn't, as you point out, it doesn't deal with all the other corroborating evidence, nor does it negate what we do know about the case.

-Wasn't he wasn't it insinuated he was a Russian agent of some kind, and meanwhile we found out way later that he worked for the CIA?
+And meanwhile, we found out way later that he worked for the CIA?

-I mean, you'd have to be crazy to believe much of anything that the FBI says uh these days.
+I mean, you'd have to be crazy to believe much of anything that the FBI says these days.

 Their track record is abysmal.